 Although this model instruction accurately captures one recurring set of implied license facts, implied licenses arise in a wide variety of circumstances, including many—such as express contracts that fail because of the statute of frauds or partnership arrangements—for which the elements of an implied license defense will be different.

 Implied license is an affirmative defense to copyright infringement.
 See Oracle Am., Inc. v.
 Hewlett Packard Enter.
 Co., 971 F.3d 1042, 1047 (9th Cir.
 2020).
 When a plaintiff contributes copyrightable work to the defendant in exchange for some benefit (such as a share in partnership profits, a fee, or a salary), a license for the defendant to use the plaintiff’s work may be implied.
 See U.S. Auto Parts, 692 F.3d at 1019-20 (discussing the existence of an implied license in the context of an employment relationship); Asset Mktg., 542 F.3d at 750, 754-55 (involving an independent contractor relationship); Oddo v.
 Ries, 743 F.2d 630, 634 (9th Cir.
 1984) (involving a partnership relationship).
 A license is often implied when “without such a license, [the plaintiff’s compensated] contribution . . . would have been of minimal value.”
-Id.
+Oddo, 743 F.2d at 634.

 A license may be implied by the parties’ conduct.
 See Foad Consulting Grp., Inc. v.
 Azzalino, 270 F.3d 821, 825 (9th Cir.
 2001).
 An implied license may be unlimited in scope or restricted to certain rights.
 Compare Asset Mktg., 542 F.3d at 757 (that plaintiff granted defendant “unlimited” implied license “to retain, use, and modify” work), with Oddo, 743 F.2d at 634 (plaintiff granted defendant implied license to use work in a manuscript, but not “in any work other than the manuscript itself”).
 The defendant bears the burden of proof as to the scope and existence of an implied license.
-See id. at 634 & n.6.
+See Oddo, 743 F.2d at 634 & n.6.

 Revised Dec.
 2023